SoftInstigate/restheart/security/README.md

 # &#181;IAM

-&#181;IAM (micro-IAM) is a micro-gateway for **Identity and Access Management** designed for micro-services architectures.
+&#181;IAM (micro-IAM) is a micro-gateway for **Identity and Access Management** designed for microservices architectures.

 It acts as a reverse proxy in front of resources to be protected providing Authentication and Authorization services.

- &#181;IAM enables developers to configure security policies in standardized micro-gateway instances that are external to APIs and micro-services implementation avoiding coding security functions and a centralized gateway where scalability is a key concern.
+ &#181;IAM enables developers to configure security policies in standardized micro-gateway instances that are external to APIs and microservices implementation avoiding coding security functions and a centralized gateway where scalability is a key concern.

-> Think about &#181;IAM as the brick that you put in front of your APIs and micro-services to protect them.
+> Think about &#181;IAM as the brick that you put in front of your APIs and microservices to protect them.

 # Main features